SteRade/LedServerThreaded/README.md

 # LedServerThreaded
-A simple server to control the leds on the server.
+A simple server to control the leds on the raspberry server.
 Can handle multiple clients